What is the Best Embroidery Digitizing Software for Me?

-- “what is the best embroidery digitizing software?”
+- “What is the best embroidery digitizing software?”

-- “which embroidery digitizing software programs are easy to use?”
+- “Which embroidery digitizing software programs are easy to use?”

 All digitizing software is not the same, and there are many angles to consider when you’re in the market of buying a program.